jonykalavera/dokli/README.md

 ## Buy me a taco

-I'm mexican, I prefer tacos.
+I'm Mexican, I prefer tacos.
 But coffee is also nice.
-Also pretty pease 🥺.

-<iframe src="https://github.com/sponsors/jonykalavera/card" title="Sponsor jonykalavera" height="225" width="600" style="border: 0;"></iframe>
+You can use the sponsor button on the top.
+Also pretty please and thanks in advance 🥺.